LemmenAid/coastal-gardens/README.md

 * Another future enhancement could be a “Garden Planner” feature.
 This planner could provide personalized monthly to-do lists where gardeners can focus on timely tasks like planting, pruning, and seasonal maintenance.

+* Reset password functionality for members, in case they forget their password.

 * A direct messages option between members.

 * A gallery page of all images features on the website.